SergioCasCeb/CSSFrameworks/README.md

 # Possible CSS Frameworks/UI Libraries for Playground

-After analyzing the most popular CSS frameworks/UI LIbraries of the last few years such as: Tailwind CSS, Bootstrap, Foundation, UI Kit, Materialize CSS, Bulma, Skeleton, Pure CSS, Semantic UI, etc. I personally believe that UI libraries would not be the best approach to redesigning the Playground site due to their constraints regarding customization and scalability.
+After analyzing the most popular CSS frameworks/UI LIbraries of the last few years such as: Tailwind CSS, Bootstrap, Foundation, UI Kit, Materialize CSS, Bulma, Skeleton, Pure.CSS, Semantic UI, etc. I personally believe that UI libraries would not be the best approach to redesigning the Playground site due to their constraints regarding customization and scalability.

 |  | Foundation | UIKit | Materialize CSS| Semantic UI |
 | --- | --- | --- | --- | --- |